-(http://www.biology.gatech.edu/undergraduate-program/bsac/) is a student organization open to any biology major.
-The purpose of this organization is to provide student recommendations on curriculum, advising or any other issue relevant to undergraduate students to the School of Biology administration.
-BSAC also facilitates student-faculty interaction by co-sponsoring yearly picnics and poster sessions.
+(http://jacketpages.gatech.edu/organizations/view/28269) is a student organization open to any biology major.
+The purpose of this organization is to provide student recommendations on curriculum, advising or any other issue relevant to undergraduate students to the School of Biological Sciences administration.
+BSAC also facilitates student-faculty interaction by cosponsoring yearly picnics and poster sessions.
 Faculty Advisor: Dr. Linda Green (linda.green@biology.gatech.edu).